meveo-org/mv-menu-panel/README.md

   <mv-menu-panel
-    group                                                 // indicates that this is a menu group .value="${{ value: "This value is for Menu 1" }}"     // value returned when the group label is clicked
+    group                                                 // indicates that this is a menu group popout                                                // indicates that the submenu will be displayed in a popout .value="${{ value: "This value is for Menu 1" }}"     // value returned when the group label is clicked
     @select-group="${this.handleGroupSelect}"             // custom event dispatched when the group label is clicked
   >